sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-python-installation.rst

 Step 4 : Install Python Dependencies
 -----------------------

-You need to install the python dependencies required by Fire Insights on the machine, you can refer Step 1.
+You need to install the python dependencies required by Sparkflows on the machine, you can refer Step 1.

    .. note:: Make sure that pip with latest version is already installed on that machine.